tylottr/azdo-kube-ci-example/README.md

 To clean everything up from this demonstration you can follow the below steps:

 1. Delete the project from Azure DevOps in the portal or with the below commands
-    1. Run `az devops project show --project=kcidemo --query=id --output=tsv` to get the project ID
+    1. Run `az devops project show --project kcidemo --query id --output tsv` to get the project ID
-    2. Run `az devops project delete --id=<replace with value from step 1>` to delete the project
+    2. Run `az devops project delete --id <replace with value from step 1>` to delete the project
 2. Delete the demonstration resources with `kubectl delete -f infrastructure/kubernetes/kcidemo`
 3. **(Optional)** Tear down Terraform-managed resources with `terraform destroy`
 4. **(Optional)** Tear down created resource group with `az group delete --name $resourceGroup`